loongyh/portfolio/content/projects/gatsby-material-ui-webstore/index.md

 ![Products page](1.png "Products Page")

-I have wrote the website frontend with [GatsbyJS](https://www.gatsbyjs.com/) + [Material-UI](https://material-ui.com/), and the order processing backend with [Node.js](https://nodejs.org/en/) [serverless lambda functions](https://www.netlify.com/products/functions/).
+The website frontend is written with [GatsbyJS](https://www.gatsbyjs.com/) + [Material-UI](https://material-ui.com/), and the order processing backend with [Node.js](https://nodejs.org/en/) [serverless lambda functions](https://www.netlify.com/products/functions/).
 Google Apps such as Drive, Docs, Sheets and Gmail are used to manage the products listings and orders, as such there are **no unfamiliar UIs** for the client to learn.

 ![Products database](2.png "Products Database")